 Once you’ve added your desired assets and fields, it’s time to upload.

-Navigate back to the import screen, and select “Upload CSV.”
+Navigate back to the import screen, and select “Upload File.”

-In the new window, you will see how many assets will be added (and updated, depending on the type of import you’re doing).
+In the new window, you will see how many assets will be added.
 You can click on the blue text to see the exact action being taken on the assets.

 Your information will begin to upload.
 Depending on how many assets and fields you are uploading, this may take several minutes.